 The debt SAA carries is significant and underwritten by government.

 The future of the airline is linked to how it is stabilised, the president said.
+One way to do that is to get a strategic equity partner to help take the airline forward.

 Rather than shutting down the airline, Ramaphosa said it is important to first stabilise the airline.